-The provisions of the so-called "early warning" reporting requirements in Canadian securities legislation do not apply if a person or company acquires 10% or more of the ETF units of the Fund.
-The Fund has obtained exemptive relief to permit unitholders to acquire more than 20% of the ETF units of the Fund without regard to the take-over bid requirements of applicable Canadian securities legislation.
+The provisions of the so-called "early warning" reporting requirements in Canadian securities legislation do not apply if a person or company acquires 10% or more of the ETF units of a Fund.
+The Funds have obtained exemptive relief to permit unitholders to acquire more than 20% of the ETF units of any Fund without regard to the take-over bid requirements of applicable Canadian securities legislation.
 See "Additional Information - Exemptions and approvals" for details.